StanJulia/Stan.jl/README.md

 ## Requirements

+CmdStan has been installed on JuliaBox (see https://www.juliabox.org ).
+If you have a JuliaBox account, you should be able to run the StanBernoulli.ipynb Notebook in the Examples/Notebooks directory on JuliaBox.

-This version of the Stan.jl package assumes that:
+To run this version of the Stan.jl package on your local machine, it assumes that:

 1. CmdStan (see <http://mc-stan.org>) is properly installed.

 2. Mamba (see <https://github.com/brian-j-smith/Mamba.jl>) is installed.
 It can be installed using Pkg.add("Mamba")

-3. On OSX, all Stan-j03-v0.1.4 examples check the environment variable JULIA_SVG_BROWSER to automatically display (in a browser) the simulation results (after creating .svg files), e.g. on my system I have exported JULIA_SVG_BROWSER="Google Chrome.app".
+3. On OSX, all Stan-j03-v0.1.5 examples check the environment variable JULIA_SVG_BROWSER to automatically display (in a browser) the simulation results (after creating .svg files), e.g. on my system I have exported JULIA_SVG_BROWSER="Google Chrome.app".
 For other platforms the final lines in the Examples/xxxx.jl files may need to be adjusted (or removed).
 In any case, on all platforms, both a .svg and a .pdf file will be created and left behind in the working directory.

 In order for Stan.jl to find the CmdStan executable you can either